Three Sisters with Maiden Hearts: Cast

-Production
+Background

 Three Sisters with Maiden Hearts was Naruse's first film for the P.C.L. film studio (later Toho) after his move from Shochiku.
 Naruse would remain affiliated with P.C.L./Toho for the rest of his professional career until 1967.
 In 1954, he adapted another work by Kawabata with his film Sound of the Mountain.

+Legacy

+Three Sisters with Maiden Hearts was shown in the U.S. as part of a Naruse retrospective in 1985, organised by the Kawakita Memorial Film Institute and film scholar Audie Bock.